cvjena/libmaxdiv/README.md

 The directories `experiments` and `tools` contain some benchmarks, experiments and scripts we've been using for development and evaluation of the algorithm.
 You don't need them if you just want to use it.

+Some examples of what can be done with the MDI algorithm can be found on the [project page](https://cvjena.github.io/libmaxdiv/).

 Dependencies of the Python implementation and the GUI
 -----------------------------------------------------